-There are frequent direct flights to Mykonos from the Athens International Airport, all year long.
+There are frequent direct flights to Mykonos from Athens International Airport all year long.
 The duration of the flight is around 50 min and the airport in Mykonos is an 8-min drive from Chora.
-Keep in mind that you need to pre-book your plane tickets well in advance in order to find better prices.
-Furthermore, there is a strict luggage policy as there is a weight limit for your bags.

 Getting from Santorini to Mykonos

-Extra info: The WorldChampion Jet significantly reduces the duration of the ride to Mykonos!
+Extra tip: the WorldChampion Jet significantly reduces the duration of the ride to Mykonos!
 Check our article for more information and tips!

 How to get from Crete to Mykonos

-Extra tip: Get ready for an unforgettable island hopping experience!
-You can combine Santorini, Mykonos and Crete in one go in order to enjoy your summer holidays to the fullest!
-Check our relevant article with the detailed guide with the ultimate Greek island hopping tour!
+Extra tip: get ready for an unforgettable island-hopping experience!
+You can combine Santorini, Mykonos and Crete in one go and enjoy your summer holidays to the fullest!
+Check our detailed guide about the ultimate Greek island-hopping tour!

-Note: There are no direct flights from any airport of Crete to Mykonos.
+Note: there are no direct flights from Crete to Mykonos.
 All flight routes have Athens as an intermediate stop.

 How to get from Paros to Mykonos

-Note: Keep in mind that there are no direct flights connecting the two islands.
-If you wish to fly to Mykonos from Paros, you need to check all available options and indirect routes.
+Note: keep in mind that there are no direct flights connecting the two islands.
+If you wish to fly to Mykonos from Paros, there are indirect routes to choose from.